BruceEckel/ThinkingInPython/Markdown/14_The_Pattern_Concept.md

 -   `Transaction`
 -

-    `Mirror`: "the ability to keep a parallel universe(s) in step with the
+`Mirror`: "the ability to keep a parallel universe(s) in step with the golden world"

-    :   golden world"

--

-    `Shadow`: "follows your movement and does something different in a different

-    :   medium" (May be a variation on Proxy).
+`Shadow`: "follows your movement and does something different in a different medium" (May be a variation on Proxy).

 Design Principles
 -----------------

-When I put out a call for ideas in my newsletter, a number of suggestions came back which turned out to be very useful, but different than the above classification, and I realized that a list of design principles is at least as important as design structures, but for a different reason: these allow you to ask questions about your proposed design, to apply tests for quality.
+When I put out a call for ideas, a number of suggestions came back which turned out to be very useful, but different than the above classification, and I realized that a list of design principles is at least as important as design structures, but for a different reason: these allow you to ask questions about your proposed design, to apply tests for quality.

 -   `Principle of least astonishment` (don't be astonishing).
 -   `Make common things easy, and rare things possible`